-The league and its League MO and MC shall monitor and supervise the implementation and compliance of this Plan as follows:
+The organization and its MO and MC should monitor and supervise the implementation and compliance of the child abuse and misconduct plan as follows:

-- Require all league officials and staff to review the Plan and agree to abide by its guidelines and requirements. - Require all league officials and staff having repeated access to youth to undergo and pass a criminal background check.

-- Promptly address any reports of child abuse or other misconduct and take appropriate action. - Observe and periodically spot check compliance with interactions at practice and games, locker/changing rooms, travel arrangements, and social media. - Stay in touch with other league officials/staff members, participants and parents to learn of any potential instances of misconduct.
+- Require all staff to review this risk management plan and agree to abide by its guidelines and requirements. - Require all staff having repeated access to youth to undergo and pass a criminal background check. - Promptly address any reports of child abuse or other misconduct and take appropriate action. - Observe and periodically spot check compliance with interactions at practice and games, locker/ changing rooms, travel arrangements, and social media. - Stay in touch with staff members, participants and parents to learn of any potential instances of misconduct.